HermitDreams/BlackAceTinkering/README.md

 - Write a Randomizer for Galaxy Advance results / Support Cards
 - Write a Randomizer for GMD rewards
 - Check if 3000pt Abilities function when equipped
-- Find High-Noise Card Reward List
+- Decipher Rates in High-Noise Card Reward List
 - Mark Locations of each GMD table
 - Determine Story Flags in RAM